menu

 Demographics

-The citizens of Danbury are slightly better educated than the national average of 21.84% for all cities and towns, with 21.33% of adults in Danbury having a bachelor's degree or advanced degree.
+The education level of Danbury citizens is a little higher than the average for US cities and towns: 22.22% of adults in Danbury have at least a bachelor's degree.

-The per capita income in Danbury in 2022 was $25,995, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,980 for a family of four.
+The per capita income in Danbury in 2022 was $36,873, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $147,492 for a family of four.
 However, Danbury contains both very wealthy and poor people as well.

 Danbury is a somewhat ethnically-diverse town.
 The people who call Danbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danbury residents report their race to be White, followed by Native American.
-Important ancestries of people in Danbury include German, Scandinavian, English, Welsh, and French.
+Important ancestries of people in Danbury include German, Irish, Dutch, Welsh, and Swedish.

 The most common language spoken in Danbury is English.
 Other important languages spoken here include Polish and Native American languages.